 Costume designer Lindy Hemming talked about the dinner suit: “For the evening suit, he [Daniel Craig] was happy to go with Brioni, the Italian design company we’ve used on the last four films, because he knows and likes their style.
 But, because of Daniel’s more muscular physique, the evening suit is a new shape, so he looks modern in it.
 It’s fashionable to wear suits at the moment, so it doesn’t look anachronistic, and Daniel likes the tailored look.”

 One of the most famous scenes in the James Bond series is the golf match in Goldfinger.
-The wine-coloured V-neck sweater is the main piece here, with it’s yellow Slazenger panther logo on the chest.
-Underneath the sweater Bond wears a light grey long-sleeve polo shirt.
-Bond’s trousers are wool with frogmouth pockets.
-I’m not certain, but believe the trousers are navy blue.
+The wine-coloured V-neck jumper is the main piece here, with its gold Slazenger panther logo on the chest.
+The jumper has a full fit, since people generally wore their knits looser in the 1960s than they do now.
+Connery wears the heavy-ribbed cuffs turned back.
+The heavy-ribbed hem sits over the top of the trouser pockets.
+Underneath the jumper Bond wears a light grey long-sleeve polo shirt.
+Bond’s charcoal wool trousers have frogmouth pockets, a tapered leg and a plain hem.

 At the end of Quantum of Solace, Bond dresses well for snowy weather, something I’ve been experiencing a lot of lately in New York.
 Bond wears a 10-button double-breasted, 3/4-length black herringbone wool greatcoat with flapped pockets and a belted back.
 Draped around his neck is a brown and black glen plaid silk scarf.
 Both the coat and scarf are from Tom Ford.
 Bond also wears black or dark brown gloves.